 Soon she faced another challenge.
 The year was 1962.
 There was a lot of turmoil in the factories and mills of Bombay.
 An economic revolution was taking place, and it meant a lot of hardworking men were losing their jobs.
 Many others were put on permanent leave.
 One of them was her husband.
 Her daughter was four, and her son, nine.
 With her husband out of work, money became a challenge for her.
 But she waited patiently for a few months to see whether he would look for another job.
 She knew the chances of him getting off the comfortable chair of lament and self-deprecation, while waiting for things to happen, was slim.
 But she had no other option in front of her, other than to wait.

-“I think Shekhar should finish his matric and take up a job as a clerk somewhere.
-And for Lallu, we should look for a suitable groom and get her married off as soon as possible.
+“Let Shekhar finish his matric and take up a job as a clerk somewhere.
+And for Lallu, you should look for a suitable groom and get her married off as soon as possible.
 She does not even have to study for that.”

-Her brother had announced the decision in the presence of the whole family.
-She looked to her husband, only to see him nodding his head in agreement.
-She politely served everyone food and drinks.
+That was the popular opinion those days, and she had come to realise that nothing she could do would change people’s opinion.
 Her calm and composed demeanour had led everyone to believe that she had accepted the situation.
 She noticed some people even snickering at her fate, and rubbing her nose in the fact that she who always wanted to do right, would now have to accept what life had dished out to her.

 That night, as she hugged her kids before they went to bed, she saw the dreams burned bright in their eyes, and she could not allow any compromise on that just because fate had dealt them a wrong hand.
 At that moment, she couldn’t figure out what needed to be done, but her children had steeled her for the road ahead.
 One thing she knew was that she had to find a job, and find it quick.
 For a person with no qualifications, the opportunities were very few and the fact that she was a woman made some of those opportunities unavailable to her.
 Finally she managed to secure a job in a printing press on a very minimal salary, for a person not earning anything it was a start, a very slow one.
 Her husband, still was not helping, and had gotten so used to sitting and complaining about his situation, that his doing something about it was not something that she knew would happen.